Being self-employed means that more often than not I find myself working at home.

 Here are some of my favourite places to work from home:

 I won’t deny it, Wayland’s Yard is absolutely my home from home.
-You’ll find this absolute gem, which also has a flagship in Worcester, located on Bull Street right opposite the metro station.
+You’ll find this absolute gem, which also has a flagship in Worcester, located on Bull Street right opposite the tram station.

-I can’t tell you how much I LOVE Wayland’s Yard, it’s the place where I always find myself becoming most productive and smashing through my work.
+I can’t tell you how much I LOVE it here, Wayland’s is the place where I always find myself becoming most productive and smashing through my work.
 They opened in the city in 2018, and have been going from strength to strength ever since they began serving up their delicious coffee and mouthwatering Aussie Eggs.

 Whether you’re heading out for a client meeting or need to meet your deadlines, this a great place for it.
 The staff are an absolute delight, the service is quick and friendly, there are plenty of charging points to keep your laptop on the go and if you’re lucky, you might even but into their adorable resident pup, Kobe.

-I stumbled across Ngopi only a few weeks ago, and let me tell you, it’s rapidly become one of my absolute fave coffee spots in Birmingham.
-As well as having their own roasts, which are made in-house, this delightful little spot serves up some rather delicious Indonesian grub.
+Tucked down Dale End, Ngopi rapidly became one of my absolute fave coffee spots in Birmingham.
+As well as having their own roasts which are made in-house, this delightful little spot serves up some rather delicious Indonesian grub.

-I love Ngopi’s coffee so much, and I aim to pop in as often as I can to try out one of their incredible homebrews – black, no sugar, so you can really taste all of the top notes.
+I love Ngopi’s coffee so much, so I aim to pop in as often as I can to try out one of their incredible homebrews – black, no sugar, so you can really taste all of the top notes.
 It’s one of the city’s more intimate coffee spots, but there are still plenty of places to sit and power up your laptop.

-So if quality coffee and top-notch food are on your list to help you become more productive, then head on down to Ngopi on Dale End.
+So if quality coffee and top-notch food are on your list to help you become more productive, then head on down and say hello the the guys at Ngopi.

 View this post on Instagram

 Did I mention that York’s does the most INCREDIBLE brunch?
 In fact, it was named the in The Guardian’s 50 Best Breakfast Places in the UK alongside The Plough Harborne, and their IKON Gallery is probably one of the most visually stunning coffee shops in Birmingham as it’s located in the picturesque Oozells Square.